Price upon request – 2 hours

 We stop in the City Centre at the Library, Old Post Office, Feather Market Hall and City Hall.

-We view the oldest newspaper house in South Africa, the first Opera House, Cathedrals, Portuguese Monuments, the Reserve Bank door as well as Govan Mbeki Ave.
+We view the first Opera House, Cathedrals, Portuguese Monuments, the Reserve Bank door as well as Govan Mbeki Ave.

 Next it’s on to No 7 Cuyler Street and Fort Frederick and then we go into St George’s Park Cricket Ground, visit the Pearson Conservatory and the P.A Guard Memorial.